Quansight-Labs/free-threaded-compatibility/docs/documentation-principles.md

 Example: "Configuration objects are immutable once created and can be safely shared across all threads."

-#### 2. Isolated / Thread-Local
+#### Thread-Local

 An API where each thread has its own independent instance or state.
 No cross-thread sharing occurs.

 When to use: When your library maintains per-thread state.

 Example: "Each thread gets its own random number generator state.
-Operations are isolated and require no synchronization."
+State is thread-local and operations don't require synchronization."

-#### 3. Atomic
+#### Atomic

 An operation that completes as a single, indivisible unit from the perspective of other threads.
 No other thread can observe a partial state.